knpuniversity/ansible/knpu/ansistrano/shared-optimizations.md

 a little bit slow... but not *nearly* as slow as `yarn install`.
 Why?
 Because Composer caches the packages behind the scenes.
 So even though the `vendor/` directory starts empty, `composer install` runs *pretty* quickly.
 We *could* make it faster by sharing `vendor/`... but that's a bad idea!
-If we did that, if a future deploy updated the vendors, this would affect the *live* site during the deploy!
+If we did that, when a future deploy updated the vendors, this would affect the *live* site during the deploy!
 Scary!

 Ok, done!
 I'm deploying to a *tiny*, slow server, so that took 3 and a half minutes.
-Amost half of that was for `yarn install`!
+Almost half of that was for `yarn install`!

 Let's deploy again: